POKEDB10/mrpack2server-files-gen/RENDER_DEPLOY.md

 - Check build logs in Render dashboard
 - Ensure all dependencies are in `requirements.txt`
 - Verify `setup_java.sh` has execute permissions
+- **Java Installation**: Java is now installed to `/tmp/java` (writable location) instead of `/opt/java` (read-only on Render).
+If you see "Read-only file system" errors, they should be resolved with the updated script.

 ### App Crashes
 - Check logs in Render dashboard